onilabs/stratifiedjs/README.md

 No need to install anything.

-For server-side use, you can just execute the 'apollo' executable (provided you have nodejs installed).
+For server-side use, you can just execute the `apollo` executable (provided you have nodejs installed).

 Alternatively you can install with npm (see the package.json script).